-- all non-audit services have been reviewed and approved to ensure that they do not impact the integrity and objectivity of the auditor; and - none of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants issued by the Accounting Professional and Ethical Standards Board, including reviewing or auditing the auditor's own work, acting in a management or decision-making capacity for the Company, acting as advocate for the Company or jointly sharing economic risks and rewards.
+• all non-audit services have been reviewed and approved to ensure that they do not impact the integrity and objectivity of the auditor; and none of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants issued by the Accounting Professional and Ethical Standards Board, including reviewing or auditing the auditor's own work, acting in a management or decisionmaking capacity for the Company, acting as advocate for the Company or jointly sharing economic risks and rewards.

-Officers of the Company who are former partners of Grant Thornton Audit Pty Ltd
+Officers of the Company who are former directors of MNSA

-There are no officers of the Company who are former partners of Grant Thornton Audit Pty Ltd.
+There are no officers of the Company who are former directors of MNSA.